 Band Company is one of nine companies which make up the Corps of Cadets.
 Rank structure, academic major, class structure, and athletic structure is identical to the rest of the Corps at large and any cadet is welcome to participate in the Band.
 Band Company cadets participate in NCAA sports, intramurals, and Rat Training, as well as guard and company functions.

 Members of the Company pride themselves as Cadets who provide a critical need for the Corps in the performance of music for parades, ceremonies, and sporting events at the Institute.
 All trips outside VMI are funded by the Institute and instruments are provided to the cadets by the school.
 Selection for participation is through interview and audition.

-Virginia Military Institute has maintained a tradition of pride and excellence as part of the cadet experience with Military music a part of that tradition since 1839.
+Virginia Military Institute has maintained a tradition of pride and excellence as part of the cadet experience, with Military music a part of that tradition since 1839.
 Since the beginning, a fife and drum was an integral part of Cadet life, transitioning to bugle and drum in the mid-eighteen hundreds, and then to the VMI Post band which drilled and provided music for the Corps.
 The Regimental Band was formed from talented musicians within the corps of cadets in January 1947.
-As one of 10 companies compromising the Corps of Cadets, the Regimental Band, and Pipe Band lead the way and set the tempo all other Cadets follow.
+As one of 10 companies comprising the Corps of Cadets, the Regimental Band, and Pipe Band lead the way and set the tempo all other Cadets follow.

 Whether performing at the Rose Bowl in Pasadena, California in 2008 and 2016, the 70th anniversary of Pearl Harbor in Honolulu, Hawaii in 2012, or at retreat review at the Institute, the Regimental Band, and Pipe Band enjoys a reputation as one of the nation's premier Military College bands.
 The cadets perform music for all tastes, from military marches to Big Band jazz, competitive pipe music to Pep Band for the football team, Band Company provides the soundtrack to each cadetship for the Institute, our country, and the world.